Bruno Bizarro: Biography

-His final thesis was about Film Music with the title "Un poco sobre bandas sonoras…y análisis de la música de algunas peliculas" (A bit about Soundtracks and analysis of some film music).
+His final thesis was about Film Music with the title "Un poco sobre bandas sonoras…y análisis de la música de algunas películas" (A bit about Soundtracks and analysis of some film music).

-The year after SAE graduation, he was a trainee at RTVE (Radio Televisión Española) on the departments of RNE in Radio, Recording/Mixing Classical and Pop Music Studios.
+The year after SAE graduation, he was a trainee at RTVE (Radio Televisión Española) in the departments of RNE in Radio, Recording/Mixing Classical and Pop Music Studios.

 He frequently works with actor/director/screenwriter António Rodrigues, an old friend with whom he maintains a strong professional relationship.

-Bizarro has been also a piano and keyboard player, music producer and arranger for several bands.
+Bizarro has also been a piano and keyboard player, music producer and arranger for several bands.